ALF (TV series): Shout! Factory restored DVD release

+In the U.S., all four seasons of ALF appear on Peacock, as of June 11, 2023.

 Europe

-Warner Home Video released the first season of ALF in Germany on September 4, 2009, and in the Netherlands and France on September 9.
+Warner Home Video, which is now Warner Brothers Discovery Home Entertainment released the first season of ALF in Germany on September 4, 2009, and in the Netherlands and France on September 9.
 The DVDs are in PAL format, with English-language menus.
-The language selections available are English, French, German and Spanish (except for season 2 which, despite being dubbed, oddly doesn't feature Spanish, and the episode "Tonight, Tonight" which had not dubbed into German), with subtitles available in French, Dutch, Spanish, English and German.
-The series was released on HBO Max in April 26, 2022 in Spain and July 12, 2022 in Nordics and Portugal.
+The language selections available are English, French, German, and Spanish (except for season 2 which, despite being dubbed, oddly doesn't feature Spanish, and the episode "Tonight, Tonight" which had not dubbed into German), with subtitles available in French, Dutch, Spanish, English, and German.
+The series was released on HBO Max on April 26, 2022, in Spain and July 12, 2022 in Nordics and Portugal.

-The episodes span four discs and are complete, unlike their American edited counterparts, with a few exceptions:
+The episodes span four discs and are uncut, unlike their American-edited counterparts, with a few exceptions: